Guitars , Nitro and Relic

-I am currently collaborating with several excellent Luthiers to create my art projects.
+I do not build guitars for order.
+I make Art.
 I adhere to strict principles that enable me to immerse myself as deeply as possible in each project.
-I have the ability to make the most accurate copies of old LPs.
 My information base is replenished every day thanks to our friends and fans of LPs around the world.
-Drawings are prepared based on the actual sizes of the original vintage guitars.
-Careful selection of premium wood for each guitar build.
+Careful selection of premium wood for each art project.

 The selection of each piece of the neck and body is carried out according to the principle of tonal intervals, therefore, each part of the guitar resonates with the other in the most balanced way.
 For each project, I independently choose the future design and the degree of aging.
 I spend as much time on each project as it takes and I am not dependent on deadlines.